microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![New Discounted Price](images/discountedprice30.png)

+## Congratulations, you have completed the lab!

-You have connected PartsUnlimited website to the Web API and has used Azure function to retrieve data from either v1 or v2 of the API based on the user ID.
+   You have learned how to connect PartsUnlimited website to the Web API and use Azure function to retrieve data from API based on the user ID.